 College Athlete – Mo Isom*

-A heavily lauded and record breaking soccer player for LSU, she’s also an accident survivor and a Homecoming Queen who hopes to become the kicker for the LSU football team.
-Plus I love her “Mo Versus…” videos where she challenges athletes like Tyrann “Honey Badger” Mathieu in 3 fun competitions.
+A record breaking soccer player for LSU, she’s also an accident survivor and a Homecoming Queen who tried to become the kicker for the LSU football team.
+Though she didn’t join the team, she was an inspiration to dare to dream and the door is kicked slightly open for the next girl with an amazing leg.

 Dance Troupe – 610 Stompers*

-If you don’t know why, you’ve never seen them.
-“Ordinary Men, Extraordinary Moves” and a great sense of humor.
+Guaranteed to make you smile – “Ordinary Men, Extraordinary Moves” and a great sense of humor.

 Dance – “Getting Crunk”*